bpucker/MybMonday/README.md

 ### (14) Conserved motifs in the C-terminal part of anthocyanin activators ###

-> **_<a href="https://twitter.com/boas_pucker/status/1394178368149458946">TWEET</a>:_** Activators of the anthocyanin biosynthesis belong to subgroup 6 of the R2R3-MYB family.
+> **Post:** Activators of the anthocyanin biosynthesis belong to subgroup 6 of the R2R3-MYB family.
 In addition to the R2R3 domain, there are three short motifs conserved among anthocyanin regulators #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1394178368149458946">
 <img alt="Conserved motifs in the C-terminal part of anthocyanin activators (Tweet #14)" src="https://pbs.twimg.com/media/E1karEGWEAE1Cu-?format=jpg&name=large" width="40%" height="40%">